 Clear cache and website data: Caching errors are often to blame for web browsing issues, especially when these issues are specific to one site in particular.
 To rule out this problem, clear your Safari history and website data.
 This will remove all cookies, caches, and website data on your device.
 To do so, go to Settings > Safari > Clear History and Website Data on your iPhone or iPad.
 On Mac, go to Safari in the menu bar, then select Clear History…

 Try a different browser: Still can’t seem to load a webpage in Safari?
 Then try Chrome or another browser to figure out whether the problem is from Safari itself.

 Disable content blockers and extensions: By now, if you’ve identified the problem is from Safari itself, try to narrow it down to extensions or content blockers you might have installed on your device.
 On your iPhone or iPad, go to Settings > Safari > Content Blockers, and disable all of them, if any.
 On your Mac, go to Safari > Preferences > Websites > Content Blockers, and disable all of them, if any.
 Also go to Safari > Preferences > Extensions, and disable all active extensions you may have.
 Quit Safari, then launch it again.

-Hopefully by then you have narrowed down the problem and found the fix for it.
+Hopefully by then you have narrowed down the problem for Safari not loading websites and found the fix for it.